 Reading in DMap structured SuperDARN data files

 Data Map (DMap) is a binary self-describing format that was developed by Rob Barnes.
 This format is currently the primary format used by SuperDARN.
 For more information on DMap please see RST Documentation.
-Types of files used by SuperDARN which are usually accessed in DMap format are: - IQDAT - RAWACF - FITACF - GRID/GRD - MAP
+Types of files used by SuperDARN which are usually accessed in DMap format are: - IQDAT - RAWACF - FITACF - GRID/GRD - MAP - SND

-This tutorial will focus on reading in DMap structured files using Pydarn, including how to read compressed files and access common data fields.
+This tutorial will focus on reading in DMap structured files using pyDARN, including how to read compressed files and access common data fields.

 The basic code to read in a DMap structured file is as follows: